Mariners Sunday mailbag: Should Mitch Haniger shut it down for the rest of the season?

 It’s more about the combination of the MLB baseball and hitter friendly confines in the Pacific Coast League coming together to cause an awful season for pitchers.
 The concern is that having pitchers there is counterproductive.
 While the minor leagues are about development, the idea of results still matter to pitchers.

 They don’t want pitchers to get into the habit of being afraid to pitch to their strengths out of concern for home runs and hard contact.
-Teams also don’t want the confidence of pitches getting destroyed by an avalanche of runs.
+Teams also don’t want the confidence of pitchers getting destroyed by an avalanche of runs.
 So if the PCL is detrimental to development, teams will avoid sending their top pitchers there.

 Also most teams hope that MLB will address the baseball this offseason and bring back a ball that isn’t as hard and slippery as a cue ball and comes off the bat like a superball.
-This could be a one-year aberration.
+The hope is this could be a one-year aberration.

 Catching always has trade value.
 General manager Jerry Dipoto could always trade one of the three players.
 But having a left-handed hitter and a right-handed hitter for your catching duo is usually optimal.

-Mike Zunino’s call-up came after he played a total of 49 games between short-season Everett and Class AA Jackson in the 2012 after being drafted.
-He played 19 games in the Arizona Fall League and then 52 games with Class AAA Tacoma in 2013 before being called up to be the everyday catcher – the most demanding position in baseball.
+Mike Zunino’s call-up came after he played a total of 49 games between short-season Everett and Class AA Jackson in the 2012 season after being drafted.
+He played 19 games in the Arizona Fall League after that season and then 52 games with Class AAA Tacoma in 2013 before being called up to be the everyday catcher – the most demanding position in baseball.

-Even Jarred Kelenic, who has rocketed through the system, isn’t on that sort of trajectory with that sort of responsibility.
+Even Jarred Kelenic, who has rocketed through the system, isn’t on that sort of trajectory with that level of responsibility.

 This regime seems very cognizant of the mistakes made by their predecessors in terms of rushing prospects and doesn’t seem intent on repeating them.
 They are also very aware of service time clocks and maximizing club control over players, which is just smart business when you aren’t trying to win.